Claualvarez/fires/README.md

    2.1 Extract the compressed package

-       $ unzip FiRESV0.zip
+       $ unzip fires-master.zip

    2.2 Modify paths to the fires_v0.pl script in fires

-       path_to_fires='/path/to/FiRESv0/scripts'
+       path_to_fires='/path/to/fires-master/scripts'

        And then:

        $ chmod 555 fires

-   2.2 Define the paths to your DSSP and Click directories at the top of the fires_v0.pl scripts
+   2.2 Define the paths to your DSSP and Click directories at the top of the ./scripts/fires_v0.pl script to include the path to DSSP and the path to Click:

-       $ cd scripts

-   modify the following lines in fires_v0.pl to include the path to DSSP and Click:

    	my $path_to_click="/path/to/click";
    	my $path_to_dssp="/path/to/dssp";